AlexKnauth/hollowknight-autosplit-wasm/README.md

 so you may need to press where the key would be if you were using Qwerty.
 For example to save splits is "Control S" on Qwerty, but on a Dvorak keyboard, the Qwerty key "S" is where the Dvorak key "O" is, so use Dvorak "Control O" to save instead.

+How to keep it on top over a Full Screen game on Mac:
+Start dragging the livesplit-one-desktop window, and while dragging it, do a multi-finger swipe motion to switch screens to the Full Screen game, and then stop dragging.
+It will stay on top of the Full Screen game temporarily, as long as you don't do any more screen-switching after that.